 The fund financial statements provide more detailed information about the Town's most significant funds, not the Town as a whole.
 Funds are accounting devices that the Town uses to keep track of specific sources of funding and spending for particular purposes.
 State law, regulation or bond covenants actually require the establishment of some funds, while others are established to comply with the requirements of grantors.
-The Town has two kinds of funds:
+The Town reports the following funds: